Fabiokleis/kanagawa-emacs/README.md

 kanagawa-theme.el --- An elegant theme inspired by The Great Wave off Kanagawa

+Kanagawa is a theme inspired by the colors of the famous painting The Great Wave off Kanagawa by Katsushika Hokusa.

+Original theme created by rebelot see: https://github.com/rebelot/kanagawa.nvim

 Copyright (C) 2023 Mikael Konradsson

 Copyright (C) 2023-2024 Shira Filianore <meritamen@sdf.org>